Last Updated on February 16, 2023

 What do agencies, staffing companies, manufacturers, consultants and other industries all have in common?
 In addition to supplying products and services to Fortune 500 companies, they’re all subject to the same strain caused by one of the latest trends in corporate finance – longer payment terms.
 More often than not, cash flow problems and extended payment terms go hand and hand.

 Healthy cash flow is the lifeblood of all businesses.
 Without adequate reserves of cash, owners stay awake at night thinking about debt coverage, meeting payroll, dwindling inventory levels, covering taxes, etc.

-5 Causes of a Cash Crunch
+5 Causes of Cash Flow Problems

 1. Rapid Growth